bryanfks-dev/Courtly-Service/docs/ORDERS_RESPONSE.md

 #### Possible HTTP status codes

 - `200 OK`: when response is success
-- `400 BAD REQUEST`: when order is invalid
+- `400 BAD REQUEST`: when either order is invalid or order is not belongs to the user
 - `500 INTERNAL SERVER ERROR`: when fails to get order detail

 ### **GET** `/api/v1/vendors/me/orders`